Mohanad-eng/MPPI_tutorial_mindcloud/README.md

 > if you have a Made pkg for mapping you can use it also

-## then to control turtlebot3 we use the tekleop to make a map ⌨️
+## then to control turtlebot3 we use the teleop to make a map
 open your another terminal and paste these lines :

 ``export TURTLEBOT3_MODEL=waffle``